JMU CS345 - Software Engineering

 1 Before the Sprint Planning Meeting

-You should also enter all of the epics and stories (which ScrumBoard calls issues) into ScrumBoard.
-This will save a lot of time during the planning meeting.
+You should enter all of the epics and stories (which ScrumBoard calls issues) into ScrumBoard prior to the sprint planning meeting (to save time during the meeting).

 2 The Sprint Planning Meeting